AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Update a smart contract on chain.
+Updates a smart contract on chain.

 **Parameters:**

 ***ContractUpdateInput***

 - **address** - address of the smart contract to be updated
-- **code** - byte array of new contract codes
+- **code** - byte array of the updated contract code

 **Returns:**